-That work groups are formed and active in all hydrogeologic sub-regions and include participation by all water sectors including regulatory agencies and public and private entities, and supported by the Metropolitan Council.
+Work groups are formed and active in all hydrogeologic subregions and include participation by all water sectors including regulatory agencies and public and private entities, and supported by the Metropolitan Council.

 That all public water suppliers have emergency supplies through interconnectivity or multiple sources of water, including emergency connections.